 QuickBase creates and opens the copy of the application.

 Once you've created your copy, you may want to take some additional steps:

 Invite users.
 Even if you chose to grant users of the original application access to the new one by leaving their roles in place, you should bring the new application to their attention.
 If so, go to the Manage Users page and invite them.

 Activate existing emails.
 When QuickBase copies your application, it copies any automated emails you've set up, but deactivates them in the new application.
 If you want QuickBase to start churning out emails from your new application, you must activate them.
 (Read how to activate and deactivate notifications, subscriptions and reminders.)

-Note: If the application you're copying has a shared multiple-choice list that points to field in an outside application, the list will still draw from the field and application you specified when you set it up.
-However, if a shared multiple choice field points to a field within the same application, that shared multiple choice setup will be copied in its entirety.
-In other words, within the copied application, the shared multiple choice field points to the copied source multiple choice field.
-Read more about shared multiple choice fields.
+Note: If the application you're copying has a field that gets its values from a field in another app, the field will still get its values from the field and app you specified when you set it up.
+However, if that field gets its values from a field in another table in the same app, that setup will be copied so that the field gets its values from the copied app rather than the original app.
+Read more about shared value fields.

 Return to top

 © 1999-2016 QuickBase, Inc. All rights reserved.
 Legal Notices.